nyurik/sqlite-hashes/README.md

 ```

 ### Aggregate and Window Functions
 When `aggregate` or `window` feature is enabled (default), there are functions to compute combined hash over a set of values like a column in a table, e.g. `sha256_concat` and `sha256_concat_hex`.
 Just like scalar functions, multiple arguments are also supported, so you can compute a hash over a set of columns, e.g. `sha256_concat(col1, col2, col3)`.
+Note that the window functionality is not supported in the loadable extension.

 #### IMPORTANT NOTE: ORDERING